WeCanCodeIT/SST-Slides/src/career-services/linkedin/index.md

 - [Software Engineer Skills List](https://www.thebalance.com/software-engineer-skills-list-2062483)
 - [Indeed JobTrends for Keyword Search](https://www.indeed.com/jobtrends)
 - Use other developers as examples.
 What keywords are they using?
 What do their headlines say?
-(Remeber, not all LinkedIn profiles of other developers are necessarily good examples)
+(Remember, not all LinkedIn profiles of other developers are necessarily good examples)

 ## Step 3: Present a Professional Profile Photo
 - Once you have taken and received your edited headshot, be sure to upload it to LinkedIn.